webbie321/webbie321.github.io/_posts/2021-02-28-bypassing-AMSI-like-a-Script-Kiddie.md

 https://amsi.fail/).
 This tool will alternate between obfuscation techniques each time we run it.
 In my limited experience, we obtain an undetected result less than 25% of the time when trying to obfuscate Rasta Mouse's original script.
+As in, you have to run the tool several times before having a working result.
 It kinda passes the script kiddie threshold, but it's also a bit too much trial and error.

 Also, I question using third party tools to obfuscate my scripts from a